NAIST-SE/GHSponsors/README.md

 * `financial support in general terms` - In cases where respondents gave a somewhat generic answer related to making money, we used this code, e.g., ''to fund my open source work.''
 * `none` - For respondents who did not mention a reason in response to the question, we used the code 'none'.

-### ''Are you doing anything special to attract sponsors?''
+### Are you doing anything special to attract sponsors?
 * `perks for sponsors` - For responses which mentioned a specific perk that was only available to sponsors of their work, we used this code, e.g., ''I offer short consulting sessions (just a 30-60 minute video call) for higher tier sponsors.''
 * `social media` - We used this code if respondents mentioned a specific social media site or social media in general, e.g., ''Twitter - tweet about my work.''
 * `written content on GitHub` - Responses which mentioned updating documentation to make their work more attractive to sponsors, we used this code, e.g., ''I've written out my goals more publicly.''
 * `none` - If respondents did not mention any activities, we coded the response as 'none'.

-### ''How has having sponsors affected you and the projects you are working on?/ How does the lack of sponsoring affect you and the projects you are working on?''
+### How has having sponsors affected you and the projects you are working on?/ How does the lack of sponsoring affect you and the projects you are working on?
 * `better project quality` - We used this code for responses which mentioned a positive impact of sponsoring towards specific quality attributes, e.g., ''It’s made me feel a lot more motivated towards adding more open source code, and paying a higher level of attention to detail.''
 * `limited effort` - This code was used for responses which mentioned a negative impact of the lack of sponsorship on the effort they were willing or able to spend, e.g., ''the projects receive less attention due to the need to do paid work.''
 * `motivation` - Responses mentioning the impact of (lack of) sponsorship on motivation received this code, e.g., ''Some pressure to finish the project.''